Biden in a tough spot on Trump after FBI Mar-a-Lago search - NewsBreak

 “Regardless of the fact we are in a highly charged political environment, the Justice Department still has a job to do.
 The accused will always cry ‘political persecution.’
 It’s noteworthy that FBI Director Christopher Wray, a Trump appointee, saw enough evidence to pursue the warrant,” he added.

 Many Republicans blamed Biden himself for the search, suggesting that he was using the DOJ to go after a political opponent.
-When asked how the White House might combat this message — and address how much of the American public might actually believe that — Jean-Pierre continued to refuse to comment, saying she would not talk about any investigation by the DOJ.Five takeaways from the FBI raid on Trump’s Mar-a-Lago estate
+When asked how the White House might combat this message — and address how much of the American public might actually believe that — Jean-Pierre continued to refuse to comment, saying she would not talk about any investigation by the DOJ.Multnomah County couple kicked out of motel shelter due to pregnancy, lawsuit alleges

 Some Republican lawmakers Monday night invoked the president’s son Hunter Biden, who is under federal investigation for his worldwide business dealings, suggesting that federal authorities had not been probing that matter as intensely as Trump’s.